revbayes/revbayes/help/md/fnDiscretizeDistribution.md

 ## details
 This function takes as two arguments: a continuous probability distribution and a specified number of categories (`num_cats`).
-It then yields a sequence of values that approximate the distribution, assuming that each bin represents an equal probability mass.
+It then yields a sequence of median values that approximate the distribution, assuming that each bin represents an equal probability mass.

 ## authors
 ## see_also